Politics & Society

 “Often memes are pictorial and are very cleverly constructed.
 They are almost always designed to be humorous, ironic or sarcastic, and are heavily coded; very rarely do they play it straight,” says Dr Davis.

-“An example of this is the ‘Aussie shitposter’ meme used by the Christchurch murderer as his online avatar, which for the unknowing presents as an almost affectionate satire on Ocker masculinity but which for the knowing is an icon of Australian contributions to racist threads on online bulletin boards such as 4chan’.
+“An example of this is the ‘Aussie shitposter’ meme used by the Christchurch murderer as his online avatar, which for the unknowing presents as an almost affectionate satire on Ocker masculinity.

-The word ‘meme’ was coined in 1976 by Richard Dawkins to describe the spread of cultural information from one person to another.
 Dawkins is an evolutionary biologist and ethologist.
 His belief was that cultural ideas shared the same logic as genes and that they could spread and mutate in the same fashion.

-With the emergence of the internet, memes became an online phenomenon.
 By the 1990s, these bite-sized nuggets of information consisting of text, images and video became a strong online currency, circulating an array of ideas and helping to shape and form opinion.

-More recently though there has been a growing currency in sinister and politically toxic memes designed to disrupt, and their effects are being felt well beyond the realms of the internet.
+More recently though there has been a growing currency in sinister and politically toxic memes designed to disrupt – and their effects are being felt well beyond the realms of the internet.

-“One of the things that’s interesting about political memes is that they are almost always designed to make trouble,” says Dr Davis.
 “So they are almost always designed to destabilise and to inject a discordant note into whatever the discussion of the day might be.”

 One of the first examples of successfully destabilising a debate was climate change.

-An American communications consultant and political advisor, Frank Luntz, urged politicians in the Bush administration to question the scientific consensus on the dangers of greenhouse gases.
 In a 2002 leaked memo to Bush Republicans, Luntz said: “The scientific debate is closing [against us] but not yet closed.
 There is still a window of opportunity to challenge the science.”

 The argument against climate change could not be won on face value.
 The most effective way to destabilise the debate was to undermine trust in the science.
-Dr Davis sees a similar tactic being implemented by the alt-right today.

 “One of the great success stories of the alt-right is Trump’s use of the phrase ‘fake news’ – that is a meme,” says Dr Davis.